The Intellectual Property and Antitrust Review: China

 Intellectual property and mergers

-Furthermore, according to the Provisions of the Ministry of Commerce on Imposing Additional Restrictive Conditions on the Concentration of Undertakings, the enforcement agency can impose the following additional restrictive conditions on mergers to alleviate the adverse impact of the transfer of IPRs on competition: (1) structural conditions requiring the divestiture of IPRs; (2) behavioural conditions requiring undertakings to license key technologies (including patents, proprietary technologies or other IPRs); and (3) comprehensive conditions in combination of structural conditions and behavioural conditions.
+According to the Provisions on Merger Review, the enforcement agency can impose the following additional restrictive conditions on mergers to alleviate the adverse impact of the transfer of IPRs on competition: (1) structural conditions such as divestiture of IPRs; (2) behavioural conditions such as opening up its infrastructure such as network or platform, licensing key technologies (including patent, know-how or other IP), terminating an exclusive agreement; and (3) comprehensive conditions that combine structural conditions and behavioural conditions.

 Outlook and conclusions

 1 Zhaoqi Cen is a partner at Zhong Lun Law Firm.
-Special thanks go to Huiyang Guo, Xiaoyu Xu, Yue Zhang, Chuang Zhang and Aoying Cen for their valuable assistance in preparing this chapter.
+Special thanks go to Huiyang Guo, Xiaoyu Xu, Yue Zhang, Chuang Zhang and Jinxiang Huang for their valuable assistance in preparing this chapter.

 15 Article 10 of the IP Guidelines.